 A Dance with Dragons

-Lord Commander Jon Snow sends three groups of rangers led by Ser Alliser Thorne, Black Jack Bulwer, and Kedge Whiteye to scout north of the Wall; Black Jack's group is killed by the Weeper, while nothing is known of the other two groups.
+Jon Snow, now Lord Commander, sometimes watches the forest from atop the Wall.
+He sends three groups of rangers led by Ser Alliser Thorne, Black Jack Bulwer, and Kedge Whiteye to scout north of the Wall; Black Jack's group is killed by the Weeper, while nothing is known of the other two groups.

 Chapters that takes place in the haunted forest